ketromdeptrai/Web_VR/Readme.md

 A step by step series of examples that tell you have to get a development env running

-* Install nodejs and npm
+* Install nodejs and npm:

 ```
 sudo apt-get update